BSilton26/csc453-project3/README.md

 - LRU should be implemented as a “true” least recently used algorithm.
 (Not an approximate LRU that uses a ‘recent’ bit.)
 - A hit in the FIFO algorithm does not change its position in the FIFO queue.
 - For defaults use 256 frames, and FIFO as the page replacement algorithm.

-## Grading
-For this assignment, I will run multiple tests.
-You are welcome to complete only some of the tests for the given number of points shown.
-For full credit, you must pass all the tests.
-For any credit, tests must run and pass on the CSL infrastructure (e.g. unix*.csc.calpoly.edu).
-Also know that there is some inherent ambiguity built into this assignment.
-For example, how you fill empty frames is unspecified, as is tie-breaking (e.g. multiple pages are eligible for eviction without affecting the miss/hit ratios).
-No points will be taken off for differences in how ambiguous cases are handled (so long as they are handled correctly).

-- Implementation without any modifications from the book. (i.e. hard-coded 256 frames, and no replacement algorithm): 10 points
-- Support for a variable number of frames and FIFO page replacement algorithm: 4 points
-- Support for true LRU page replacement algorithms: 4 points
-- Support for OPT (optimal) page replacement algorithm: 2 points

-## Deliverables
-Submit a gzip’d tar archive file with all your source code (no binaries).
-It must include the following:

-1. Your source and header file(s).
-2. If you use a compiled language, a makefile (called Makefile) that will build a memSim executable.
-  - If you implement memSim in Java, also include a script that will run the program using the same syntax as a compiled C program; e.g. `./memSim reference.txt 16 LRU`
-  - If you implement schedSim in Python make your script executable so that it uses the same syntax as a compiled C program; e.g. `./memSim reference.txt 16 LRU`
-3. A README file that contains:
-  - Your name (and your partner’s name, if you have one)
-  - Any special instructions.
-  - Any other thing you want me to know while I am grading it.
-  - The README file should be plain text, i.e, not a Word document, and should be named “README”, all capitals with no extension.